j0zzz/JoeQuake/docs/_includes/subfeatures/demo-ui.md

   split times between the two demos.
 - Disable the UI with the `cl_demoui` cvar.  `demoseek` and `demoskip` commands will still work when the UI is disabled.
+- When in freefly mode, hold the right mouse button to control the camera's view angle.

 Skipping between maps of marathon demos is only currently supported for single file marathons.
 Demos which consist of multiple individual demo files are not